What can you do with an aerospace engineering degree?

 What can you do with a computer science degree?

 What can you do with an economics degree?

 What can you do with a biology degree?

 What can you do with an agriculture degree?

 What can you do with a geology degree?

 What do people go on to do?

-Aerospace engineering is one of the fastest-growing industries in the UK, which has the second largest aerospace sector in the world after the US.
-Improving green and fuel-efficient technologies have contributed to a steady rise in recent years in a whole host of countries, which is set to continue given the expected impact of emerging technologies in fuelling demand for aerospace engineers.
+Aerospace engineering is one of the fastest-growing industries.
+Improving green and fuel-efficient technologies have contributed to a steady rise in recent years in a whole host of countries.
+This is set to continue given the expected impact of emerging technologies in fuelling demand for aerospace engineers.
 It is therefore little surprise that many aerospace engineering graduates remain in the industry, working as aircraft manufacturers for civil and military companies across the globe.

 As well as manufacturing companies and the armed forces, employers include government research agencies, regulators and training institutions.
 Some graduates also work on satellite platforms, supplying satellite-based tools to dozens of developing countries looking to make advances.

-Around one graduate in five finds work as a mechanical engineer, and nearly as many find employment in design and development.
-Some 40 per cent of aerospace engineering graduates hold engineering and building jobs, including those who go on to work in maintenance, automotive and electrical engineering.
+Many graduates find work as a mechanical engineer, and nearly as many find employment in design and development.
+Most engineering graduates hold engineering and building jobs, including those who go on to work in maintenance, automotive and electrical engineering.